 So I think the differentiating factor is how well your actual coding skills are.
 And you need to know these 3 languages at least – C, C++, and JAVA.
 Again, similar to the aptitude section the coding section was also very long with some programs extending up to 1 or more pages.
-I’d recommend to skip those programs initially and jump to other easy problems first.
+I’d recommend skipping those programs initially and jumping to other easy problems first.
 Then if you have time, you can come back and attempt them.

 Even if you’re not able to solve the problem and you used some complicated data structures (by using, I mean you created them from scratch without any help from STL libraries) and some good algorithms, then they are likely to appreciate your coding skills if not your problem-solving skills.
 And just a hint although I think you already know this – BST are the favorites of all software companies.
 Overall, I sat for 2 companies including Amazon and both of them had a coding problem related to BST only.

-They started off with puzzles, which were quite easy and common ones.
-Then only after 2 puzzles, they started asking me about my favourite subject and language.
+They started off with puzzles, which were quite easy and common.
+Then only after 2 puzzles, did they start asking me about my favorite subject and language.
 I told them OS, Networks, and C++.
 But instead, they asked me all about Java!
 I kept telling them I hadn’t revised Java but that didn’t help.

 They also asked some design questions in which they asked me to write the class and related functions (just the prototypes) for implementing a parking lot management system.
 Then there were questions on hacking and security.
 They also asked about the network problem they faced the previous day when the online round was going on, due to which they had to scrap it.